David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 ### Future Planned Features or Fixes
 - Have the FileMonitor running status ICON update the icon without having to go to the Settings->Tools->FileMonitor page.
 Planned for version 1.2.0.
+- Add Docker support externally by adding docker command line argument that will take the docker-compose.yml file path.